-“Morning,” A girl’s voice interrupted his train of thoughts as he was turning a page of the report.
+“Morning,” A female voice interrupted his train of thoughts as he was turning a page of the report.

-Though her voice was soft but it had awakened Kai.
+Though her voice was soft, it had awakened Kai.
 He covered his mouth as a yawn overtook him.
-He got up and stretched anyway, not wanting to waste anymore time sleeping.
+He got up and stretched anyway, not wanting to waste any more time sleeping.
 Afterward, he reached for the coffee cup he knew Nic had ready for him.

 “You just managed to sleep?”
-The girl asked in her soft voice.
+The woman asked in her soft voice.

-She didn’t apologize like one would expect.
+She didn’t apologize as one would expect.
 Instead, she reached for the folder in Nic’s hand to take the other copy of the report.
 “Two in one night.
 Who would’ve guessed?”

 “Doughnuts?”
 Kai asked, looking around.

-“I’m not that cliché,” The girl joked, giving him an amused expression.
+“I’m not that cliché,” She joked, giving him an amused expression.

 Kai shrugged.
 “I need my sugar surge.”
-For a guy up all night, he was quite optimistic.
+For a person up all night, he was quite optimistic.

-Though she had teased him about being cliché, the girl soon reached into her tote bag and retrieved a box of fresh doughnuts.
+Though she had teased him about being cliché, the woman soon reached into her tote bag and retrieved a box of fresh doughnuts.
 The kind Kai loved.